carlosgimenes/Training-Duolingo/Frases.md

 Walk past the bus stop and turn right. = Ande além da paragem de ônibus e vire à direita.
 Walk past the bus stop and turn right. = Ande além da paragem de ônibus e vire à direita.

+Was he angry about something? = Ele estava irritado por algo?
+Was it cold? = Estava frio?

 We are going into the zoo now. = Nós estamos entrando no zoológico agora.
 We are going to start class at 9 a.m
 We are waiting for David.